Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 The association matrix obtained from the literature review was pruned to contain only species represented in the phylogenies used.
 Associations were visualized using igraph::tkplot().
 Inter-host ecological distance matrix was calculated using picante::comdist().
 Inter-amphipod ecological distance matrix was calculated using picante::species.dist().
 Bipartite network analysis (Dormann et al., 2008) was carried out using bipartite::grouplevel().

-Host-amphipod cophylogenetic congruence (level of cospeciation) was tested using ape::parafit (caillez corrected) and PACo (Balbuena et al., 2013), a Procrustean Application to Cophylogenetic Analysis paco::PACo() (r0 permutation method, cailliez correction method), and ParaFit global fit methods (Legendre et al., 2002) ape::parafit.
-Phylogenetic signal in generality and vulnerability traits calculated using Blomberg's K (Blomberg et al. 2003) with picante::Kcalc().
+Host-amphipod cophylogenetic congruence (level of cospeciation) was tested using ape::parafit (caillez corrected) and PACo (Balbuena et al., 2013), a Procrustean Application to Cophylogenetic Analysis paco::PACo() (r0 permutation method, cailliez correction method to allow non-euclidean phylogenetic distance matrices), and ParaFit global fit methods (Legendre et al., 2002) ape::parafit.
+Phylogenetic signal in generality and vulnerability traits calculated using Blomberg's K (Blomberg et al., 2003) with picante::Kcalc().
 Cophylogeny plot was produced using ape::cophyloplot().

 Phylogenetic community ecology methods used were: